AsyncSwiftKits/ConnectivityKit/README.md

 Simply call the `start` function and provide a path handler to get updates.
 Call the `cancel` function to discontinue monitoring.

+## Combine

+Support for Combine is provided by `ConnectivityObserver` which has the same `start` and `cancel` functions as `ConnectivityMonitor` but it returns `AnyPublisher`.
+It can be used to observe path changes.

 ## Swift Package

 This project is set up as a Swift Package which can be used by the [Swift Package Manager] (SPM) with Xcode.
 In your `Package.swift` add this package with the code below.